 Choice of Counsellor/Therapist

-A person who is eligible for funding is permitted to choose any therapist or counsellor, subject to the following restrictions:
+Funding is paid directly to the therapist or counsellor chosen by the person and may only be used to pay for therapy or counselling.
+A person who is eligible for funding is permitted to choose any therapist or counsellor, subject to the following:

 - The therapist or counsellor must not be in a family relationship to the person;